akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "I was telling stories.
 It is what old men do."
 He patted her hand.
 "Now.
 Walk with me."

-They walked through the great hall, past the high table where the King's chair sat empty, past the screens passage where she had first met Lady Margaret.
+They walked through the great hall, past the high table where the King’s chair sat empty, past the screens passage where she had first met Lady Margaret.
 Harold looked up at the rafters, at the pale Caen stone, at the windows where the winter light fell in slabs.

 "I was here when they laid the first stones," he said quietly.
 "William Rufus built it.
 I thought it would crush the world.
-Now it's just a hall."
+Now it’s just a hall."
 He shook his head.
-"They're all just halls, in the end."
+"They’re all just halls, in the end."

 He stopped by a window that overlooked the river.
 The Thames was grey, sluggish, the sky the colour of old linen.